Service Providers Near Me

 Facilities-based network operators

-To determine the footprint of service providers that own and operate mobile networks (companies known as “facilities-based network operators”), we took the following network sharing considerations into account:
+Network sharing agreements were taken into account to determine the footprint of service providers that own and operate mobile networks (companies known as “facilities-based network operators”).

 Flanker brands may have coverage across Canada but they may not be available for people to buy in all parts of the country.
 Some companies offer flanker-brand services only in certain markets.